FrankA-tech/FrankA-tech/README.md

 # Hi, I'm Frank Arroyo 👋

-🎓 Senior CS student @Rutgers with a concentration in Information Security
+🎓 Computer Science student @SNHU with a focus on Information Security
 🔐 Passionate about cybersecurity, SETA programs, and secure system design
 💻 Skilled in Python, Java, C++, and web development
 🛡️ Experienced in penetration testing, risk assessment, and threat modeling